klostest/klostest.github.io/about.md

 ---
-layout: page
+layout: no-title-page
-title: Bio
+title: About
-permalink: /bio/
+permalink: /about/
 ---

 Steve is a Machine Learning Data Scientist with a background in math, environmental science, and ecology.
 His education includes a PhD in Biology from Harvard University, where he was assistant teacher of the Data Science course.
 Currently he works in the health care industry.
 At work, he likes to research and develop machine learning solutions that stakeholders understand and value.
 In his spare time, he enjoys running, biking, sailing, and music.